 “Now I plead with you, brethren, by the name of our Lord Jesus Christ, that you all speak the same thing, and that there be no divisions among you, but that you be perfectly joined together in the same mind and in the same judgment.”

 that you all speak the same thing,

-The phrase “all speak the same thing” is a classical period expression used to refer to political communities that had no faction but friendly relations.
-It is an appeal to party unity because disunity reduces strength of party.
-The argument is harmony and peace, not unison of abstract thinking.
+The phrase “all speak the same thing” is a classical period expression used to refer to political communities with no faction but friendly relations.
+It is an appeal to party unity because disunity reduces the strength of the party.
+The argument is harmony and peace, not a unison of abstract thinking.
 Harmony of thinking rests on standards of divine truth.
 A choir singing in unity comes by singing from prearranged notes.
 A church should have unity of testimony based on principles of the Word.

 The church should speak the same thing about the truth.
 No church with a smorgasbord of belief can be effective in ministry.
 The church should have unity of vision and philosophy of ministry.
 This does not convey the idea that rigid dogmatism is the norm.
 The agreement is agreement based on the Word.

 Ro 16:17, Now I urge you, brethren, note those who cause divisions and offenses, contrary to the doctrine which you learned, and avoid them.

 Php 3:15, Therefore let us, as many as are mature, have this mind; and if in anything you think otherwise, God will reveal even this to you.
 16 Nevertheless, to the degree that we have already attained, let us walk by the same rule, let us be of the same mind.